Sunday, November 24, 2024

 My wife periodically shares that when she tells her friends about my job, they often respond with something like, “that has to be one of the best jobs in the world.”
 She tells them that it has frustrating moments, like every job...but that yes, it is also pretty cool.

-They contacted me in June, along with 64 other cartoonists, and after a two month period of portfolio reviews and interviews, I was lucky enough to be awarded the project.
+They contacted me in June, along with 64 other cartoonists, and after a two-month period of portfolio reviews and interviews, I was lucky enough to be awarded the project.

-The project involves writing and drawing targeted humor, focusing on cyber security, and corporate IT.
+The project involves writing and drawing specific humor, focusing on cyber security, and corporate IT.
 We started in October, which was "Cyber Security Awareness month".
+Below are two initial pieces, with corporate messaging added to the cartoons.

 --------

-Several years ago, Fidelity Investments hired me to create some financial cartoons for their online investing website.
+A few years ago, Fidelity Investments hired me to create a series of financial cartoons for their online investing division and website.

-A separate division within Fidelity decided that they wanted some cartoons recently, and they sent RFPs a group of cartoonists.
+A separate division within Fidelity decided that they wanted new cartoons, and they sent RFPs a group of cartoonists.
 After a few MS Teams meetings, I ended up with an offer.

-The cartoons will cater to their large commercial customers, both the newsletter and website.
+The cartoons will cater to their commercial customers, both the newsletter and website.
 The subject: Artificial Intelligence, IT, and online security.
 (There's a pattern here.)

 The project is just getting under way, and above is an initial cartoon.